'I'm still shaking': Murder victim's family spent Christmas in terror as convicted killer walked free

 "The system is broke.
 Has to be," she said.

-Even after U.S. Marshals found and re-arrested him Wednesday morning, she still hasn't been able to find normalcy.
+Even after U.S. Marshals found and re-arrested him at a New Orleans hotel Wednesday morning, she still hasn't been able to find normalcy.

 "I tell you, I'm still shaking right now.
 Even though they have him, I'm still shaking because I still don't understand how that happened."